-But negative experiences with TMS are rare, and it’s important to remember that the fact that someone else had a negative experience doesn’t mean that your experience with TMS will be negative.
-I’d like to address why someone might have negative feelings toward TMS, and why you shouldn’t worry when it comes to considering treatment with TMS.
+However, negative experiences with TMS are rare, and it’s important to remember that the fact that someone else had a negative experience doesn’t mean that your experience with TMS will be negative.
+I’d like to address why someone might have negative feelings toward TMS and why you shouldn’t worry when it comes to considering TMS treatment.

 Most patients go through TMS treatment with little to no side effects.
 However, there are some patients who experience a TMS “dip” about halfway through treatment.
 During a dip, a patient may experience a temporary worsening of depression or anxiety symptoms.
 In our clinic, roughly 20% of our patients experience a temporary dip around week two or three of treatment.

 The TMS dip could be the result of the changes that occur in the brain after TMS.
 TMS uses magnetic pulses to electrically stimulate underactive neurons (brain cells).
 When underactive neurons are stimulated, they begin to release more neurotransmitters than before (chemical messengers in the brain).
 This can affect the way that neurons connect and communicate with each other, essentially causing a “reset.”
 Learn more about what happens in the brain after TMS, here.
-Patients generally begin to feel better from the TMS dip after the initial three to four weeks of treatment.
+Patients generally begin to feel better from the TMS dip three to four weeks later.